Walker's Haute Route

 Can I manage it?

-The Haute Route is manageable for the fittest mountain walkers who are happy to walk for between 6h and 8h 30m or more per day along a long-distance trail.
-It will greatly help your enjoyment of the trek to arrive fit at the start, used to walks of similar distance and height gain to those that you are about to face.
+The Haute Route is the most challenging trip in our schedules.
+It is suitable for the fittest mountain walkers who are comfortable walking between 6h and 8h 30m or more per day along continuously rocky and steep terrain on a long-distance trail.
+It will greatly help your enjoyment of the trek to arrive fit at the start, used to walks of similar distance, terrain and height gain to those that you are about to face.

 For those wary of walking the Haute Route in one go, there are many towns and villages along the route suitable for rest days.
-Our normal schedule does not include a rest day, because 14 stages is quite a long time on trek to start with and because two stages (that to le Chable and that to La Sage) are easier half-day walks anyway.
 We can add one rest day in Arolla, for example, or two rest days in Champex and Zinal.
+Please just let us know your thoughts.

 Of course, the Haute Route can also be tackled over two holidays each fitting into a week.
 We offer both the West and the East halves and we enjoy booking these as excellent trips in their own right.